craigsapp/ratioscore/doc/pitch/index.md

 <h2> Ratios </h2>

-To get pitches between harmonics, ratios can be used:
+To get intervals between harmonics, ratios can be used:

 {% include ratioscore.html id="ratios-example" %}